Sampling recovery in Bochner spaces and applications to parametric PDEs: Constructiveness and alternative least squares methods

-In the affine case \eqref{affine}, the convergence rate $(n/\log n)^{-1/q}$ (with $1/q:= 1/p - 1/2$) in terms of the number $n$ of sampling points has been received in \cite{CCMNT2015} for an \emph{adaptive} least squares approximation based on an $\ell_q$-summability of the Legendre GPC expansion coefficients of the parametric solution, and on an adaptive choice of sequence of finite dimensional approximation spaces, which is different from the linear least squares approximation in Corollary~\ref{corollary:sampling-lognormal-affine}(i).
+We compare the results in Theorem \ref{theorem:sampling-lognormal-affine(iii)} Corollary~\ref{corollary:sampling-lognormal-affine} with the known results in prior works.
+In the affine case \eqref{affine}, the convergence rate $(n/\log n)^{-1/q}$ (with $1/q:= 1/p - 1/2$) in terms of the number $n$ of sampling points has been received in \cite{CCMNT2015} (see also \cite{CM2018}) for an \emph{adaptive} least squares approximation ``lifted" to Hilbert-valued functions, based on an $\ell_q$-summability of the Legendre GPC expansion coefficients of the parametric solution, and on an adaptive choice of a sequence of finite dimensional approximation spaces, which is different from the linear extended least squares approximation in Corollary~\ref{corollary:sampling-lognormal-affine}(i).
 Notice also that the result in Corollary~\ref{corollary:sampling-lognormal-affine}(i) for the affine case could be also proven by a linear modification of the technique used in \cite{CCMNT2015}, based on the weighted $\ell_2$-summability \eqref{WS-affine}.
-The convergence rate $(n/\log n)^{-1/q}$ (with $1/q:= 1/p - 1/2$) of sampling recovery of $(\bb,\varepsilon)$-holomorphic functions on $\IIi$ has been proven in \cite{ADM2024} based on least squares procedure of \cite{KU21}, where $\varepsilon >0$, $\bb=\brac{b_j}_{j \in \NN} \in \ell_p(\NN)$ is a positive sequence and $0<p<1$.
+The convergence rate $(n/\log n)^{-1/q}$ (with $1/q:= 1/p - 1/2$) of sampling recovery of $(\bb,\varepsilon)$-holomorphic functions on $\IIi$ has been proven in \cite{ADM2024} based on the least squares procedure of \cite{KU21} ``lifted" to Hilbert-valued functions, where $\varepsilon >0$, $\bb=\brac{b_j}_{j \in \NN} \in \ell_p(\NN)$ is a positive sequence and $0<p<1$.
+The results presented in this paper for the affine case \eqref{affine} in Theorem~\ref{theorem:sampling-lognormal-affine(iii)} and Corollary~\ref{corollary:sampling-lognormal-affine} improve upon those in the cited literature by a logarithm factor of $(\log n)^{-1}$.

 {\bf Acknowledgments:} The work of Dinh D\~ung is funded by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) in the frame of the NAFOSTED--SNSF Joint Research Project under Grant IZVSZ2$_{ - }$229568.
 Felix~Bartel acknowledges the financial support from the Australian Research Council Discovery Project DP240100769.
 A part of this work was done when the authors were working at the Vietnam Institute for Advanced Study in Mathematics (VIASM).
 They would like to thank the VIASM for providing a fruitful research environment and working condition.